Russian Minor

 - Use Russian in the professional arena (i.e., in working for the U.S. government, an NGO, a private company or firm conducting business with Russia, etc.).

-De-othering the other:
+De-othering the other

 - Participate appropriately and meaningfully in a broad range of social interactions with Russians, whether inside or outside of Russia (i.e., cultural and sports events, educational dialogue, religious services, etc.)

-- Share their own perspectives on Russia in a manner that is well informed and respectful.
+- Share their own perspectives on Russia in a manner that is well-informed and respectful.

-Students from other departments and schools are invited to minor in Russian.
-The minor includes the following six requirements:
+Students from other departments and schools are invited to minor in Russian

 - Intensive First-Level Russian I